open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 [here](https://promlabs.com/promql-cheat-sheet/).

-In the below example, the query targets to find out what is the per-second rate of increace of myFruitCounter over the past 5 minutes:
+In the below example, the query targets to find out what is the per-second rate of increase of myFruitCounter over the past 5 minutes:

 ![Grafana
 UI](https://user-images.githubusercontent.com/17327289/151636769-138ecb4f-b44f-477b-88eb-247fc4340252.png)